 When converting a D-Jetronic equipped engine to MegaSquirt, the biggest question is what original parts you can reuse.
 Like many systems that were the first to market, many components in the D-Jetronic system do not function in the ways that later became industry standards.

-First: You’ll normally want to replace all the sensors with more modern components.
+First: You’ll normally want to replace many of the sensors with more modern components.
 The MAP sensor is a variable transformer, and the TPS is a pulse generator instead of a variable resistor.
-The coolant and air temperature sensors are positive temperature coefficient designs.
-It is possible to create custom calibration files for them, but not with TunerStudio’s three point calibration tool; you’d need to create a custom INC file manually.
-Swapping in brand new GM style temperature sensors is a better bet.
+The temperature sensors are more conventional: Many D-Jetronic temperature sensors used the same sensor calibration as later Bosch engine management, letting you reuse your factory coolant and air temperature sensors.
+You will want to check the sensors’ resistance before ordering.
+Swapping in brand new GM style temperature sensors is another option.

 The fuel system does not need to be changed out.
 The fuel pump and pressure regulator work in the same way as modern systems, and there’s no need to swap these out.
 In fact, many of the fuel system parts originally developed for the D-Jetronic, such as the Bosch 044 fuel pump, are popular upgrades on some later cars.